Two alleged Hezbollah associates face U.S. arms, money laundering charges

 Kobeissi allegedly claimed to have contacts at Hezbollah looking to buy drugs, weapons and ammunition, and associates in Lebanon and France capable of money laundering.

-Hezbollah is a Lebanese paramilitary group that the U.S. State Department designates as a foreign terrorist organisation.
+Hezbollah is a Lebanese paramilitary group that the U.S. State Department designates as a foreign terrorist organization.

 Prosecutors said Kobeissi also expressed interest in selling aircraft parts to Iran, despite U.S. sanctions against that country that would bar a sale.